Abelian/commutative semigroups

 addition, multiplication, and ordering are consistent:

-leq(s, t) ==> leq(plus(s, a), plus(t, a))
+leq(s, t) ==> leq(plus(s, a), plus(t, a)) and

-leq(zero, s) & leq(zero, t) ==> leq(zero, mul(s, t))
+leq(zero, s) & leq(zero, t) ==> leq(zero, mul(s, t)).

 A Pseudo-ring is a structure with the same operations as a ring, but no guarantee that multiplication satisfies the ring axioms